-Over the course of 2017, we partnered with Maritime Gloucester to pursue an aquaculture pilot project.
+Over the course of 2017, we partnered with Maritime Gloucester to pursue a pilot project.
 We built and maintained an an upweller on Maritime Gloucester’s newly renovated main pier in downtown Gloucester.
 This exciting educational program to collect water quality data from water entering and exiting the upweller will measure the oysters’ impact on local water pollution.

 Since 2017, we’ve started two additional upweller projects in a similar vein as our first upweller in Gloucester.
 2019 will be our third year in Gloucester, and our second year at our two other locations: Marblehead and Hyannis.

 At each site, we work with local partner.

 In Gloucester we work with Maritime Gloucester to develop educational curriculum and material for visitors and student groups.